 Smoking of tobacco products is prohibited within 25 feet of playgrounds or tot lot sandbox areas.
 The disposal of tobacco-related waste, such as cigar and cigarette butts, in these areas is also prohibited.
 A playground is defined as a park or recreational area specifically designed for use by children that has play equipment installed.
 This includes public or private school grounds, city, county of state park grounds.
 This law does not apply to private property or public sidewalks.
 California Health and Safety Code Section 104495

 Day Care Facilities

 Local governments can also enact laws to regulate the use and sale of tobacco products.
 There are many laws in San Diego County that restrict smoking within various communities.
-Depending on the jurisdiction you are in, different laws may apply.
+Depending on the jurisdiction that you are in, different laws may apply.
 Visit Local Laws for more information.